Indian Immigration Services Team

 The best time to visit caves in India varies in accordance with the location of the caves and also in terms of their type.
 Caves that are closed most of the year, like the Amarnath Cave in Jammu and Kashmir, are open only during a brief pilgrimage period (July-August) to see the ice lingam of Shiva form naturally.
 On the one hand, historical/cultural/tourist attractions such as the Ajanta and Ellora Caves in Maharashtra have been open throughout and are best appreciated during October to March, as the weather at the time is cool and easier to explore.

 Natural caves like Borra and Belum in Andhra Pradesh or Krem Liat Prah in Meghalaya can be tricky in the monsoon months (June to September) due to heavy rain, which makes the roads slippery and inaccessible.
-During these, it is most suitable to explore the place during the dry months of winter (November to February).
+During these months, it is most suitable to explore the place during the dry months of winter (November to February).

 Summarizing this section and generalizing, before going on your trip to explore caves, always check the local climate and accessibility schedule, as timing can make or break your cave exploration trip.